HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-v2-wip.md

 * `_security` for all resource types
 * `category` for resource types where a category or type exists (e.g., Observation, Condition)

+### Scope size over the wire

+Scope strings appear over the wire at several points in an OAuth flow.
+Implementers should be aware that fine-grained controls can lead to a proliferation of scopes, increasing in the length of the `scope` string for app authorizations.
+As such, implementers should take care to avoid putting arbitrarily large scope strings in places where they might not "fit".
+The following considerations apply, presented in the sequential order of a SMART App Launch:

+* When initiating an authorization request, app developers should prefer POST-based authorization requests to GET-based requests, since this avoid URL length limits that might apply to GET-based authorization requests.
+(For example, somme current-generation browsers have a 32kB length limit for values displayed in the URL bar.)
+* In the authorization code redirect response, no scopes are included, so these considerations do not apply.
+* In the access token response, no specific limits apply, since this payload comes in response to a client-initiated POST.
+* In the token introspection response, no specific limits apply, since this payload comes in response to a client-initiated POST.
+* In the access token itself, implementation-specific considerations may apply.
+SMART leaves access token formats out of scope, so formally there are no restrictions.
+But since access tokens are included in HTTP headers, servers should take care to ensure they do not get too large.
+For example, some current-generation HTTP servers have an 8kB limit on header length.
+To remain under this limit, authorization servers that use structured token formats like JWT might consider embedding handles or pointers to scopes, rather than embedding literal scopes in an access token.
+Alternatively, authorization servers might establish an internal convention mapping shorter scope names into longer scopes (or common combinations of longer scopes).

 ----

 ## Historical notes...